sgedye/boot-sweets-setup/README.md

 **TO DO:**

 	▪  Make the selectors work!
-	▪	Make the ‘check out’ button work!
+	▪  Make the 'check out' button work!